thomasbourke1/thomasbourke1.github.io/_news/announcement_2.md

 ---
 layout: post
-title: Finishing University of Bath MPhys
+title: Graduated from University of Bath MPhys
-date: 2025-07-03
+date: 2025-07-17
-inline: false
+inline: true
 related_posts: false
 ---

-Placeholder post for graduating from the University of Bath
+Graduated from University of Bath MPhys with First-class Honours